willg343/Radical-expressions-converter/README.md

 2. Variable powers up to 4*10^9
 3. Infinitely big root indexes
 4. Integer coefficients up to 10^7
-5. Negative expressions
-6. Partial handling of negative radicands, unless a negative expression is combined with an even power - in such a case the program outputs a warning.
+5. Partial handling of negative radicands, unless a negative expression is combined with an even power - in such a case the program outputs a warning.
-7. Any whole numbers may be used, as long as the resulting values are kept in the range -3 * 10^15 to 3 * 10^15 (as further beyond that, JavaScript has rounding issues when performing mathematical operations on the numbers)
+6. Any whole numbers may be used, as long as the resulting values are kept in the range -3 * 10^15 to 3 * 10^15 (as further beyond that, JavaScript has rounding issues when performing mathematical operations on the numbers)